Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Introduction

 The contributions of this paper are summarized as follows:

 \begin{enumerate}

-\item Considering the spatiotemporal evolution of extreme weather events, a framework is established using Monte Carlo simulation based on Latin hypercube sampling to simulate and quantify the impacts of extreme weather events on energy-transportation coupled infrastructure systems.
+\item Considering the spatiotemporal evolution of extreme weather, a framework is developed using Monte Carlo simulation with Latin hypercube sampling to quantify the impacts of extreme weather on energy-transportation coupled systems, incorporating multiple sources of uncertainties and balancing probabilities with consequences.

-\item The energy and transportation sides, which exhibit heterogeneous differences, are integrated in the form of network flows, and an integrated electricity-heat-transportation emergency model is developed to fully accommodate multiple types of emergency decisions, including both energy-side and transportation-side emergency decisions.
+\item The energy and transportation sides, which exhibit heterogeneous differences, are integrated using the spatiotemporally augmented network flow model, thereby enabling the model to fully accommodate multiple types of energy-transportation emergency decisions.
+Additionally, the model captures the compound impacts of extreme weather on both energy and transportation systems simultaneously at the spatiotemporal level.

-\item A method for identifying system vulnerabilities is proposed, and based on neural network surrogates, privacy protection and assessment acceleration are achieved while maintaining the consideration of interdependence between the coupled infrastructure systems.
+\item A method is proposed for targeted identification of system vulnerabilities.
+Surrogate models based on neural networks and their exact linearized representations are developed to accelerate the process and preserve privacy while maintaining the consideration of interdependence between the coupled infrastructure systems.

 \end{enumerate}